mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 })
 ```

-We can add new words with the "[zg](https://neovim.io/doc/user/spell.html#zg)" shortcut executed in normal mode when the cursor is placed on the file.
+We can add new words with the "[zg](https://neovim.io/doc/user/spell.html#zg)" shortcut executed in normal mode while the cursor is placed on the word.

-The block of code collects all added words from the spellfile and propagates words as part of the dictionary for ltex LSP.
+The block of code above collects all added words from the spellfile and propagates words as part of the dictionary for ltex LSP.
 The only downside is that you need to restart Neovim to see changes.

-Note about path and name conventions
+Note about path and name conventions:
 : Vim searches for spell files in the "spell" subdirectory in the config path.
 The name format of the spell file must be LL.EEE.add, where
   - LL the language name
   - EEE	the value of 'encoding'